thomaswmn/coreos-k8s/README.md

 ### Directories
 * bin - for tools required to prepare the environment
+* blob - blobs ownloaded from the internet, also the modified CoreOS qcow image
+* deployments - k8s deployment yaml files, generated from deployments-builder
 * deployments-builder - environment to create deployment yaml files (e.g. from templates)
-* deployments - deployment yaml files, generated from deployments-builder
-* image-builder - resources to create the disk image containing all container images required by the setup
+* qcow-image-builder - resources to inject files into the qcow disk image
+* target-scripts - scripts that get linked to /usr/local/bin
 * tls - to manage various keys and certificates required for the system

 ### Scripts